vulpes-vulpeos/File-Order-Randomizer/README.md

 A simple script and app that can randomize files order by adding random numbers at the beginning of files names.
 It’s useful if your car is too dumb to shuffle a lot of music properly.

-It automatically count how many digits random number is needed, it will detect if file was already randomized and rerandomize it.
+It automatically count how many digits in random number is needed, it will detect if file was already randomized and rerandomize it.
 While unrandomizing it ignores files which do not start with number and automatically counts how many numbers it needs to delete (supported separators: "_", ". ").

 **AppleScript:**